Vector-wise Joint Diagonalization of Almost Commuting Matrices: Introduction

 \begin{theorem}[\cite{kachkovskiy2016distance}] For any two self-adjoint operators $A,B$ on a Hilbert space $H$, there exists a pair of commuting self-adjoint operators $A',B'$ such that

-where the constant $C$ is independent of $A,B$ and the dimension of $H$. \end{theorem}
+where \mb{$[A,B] = AB - BA$ is the commutator} and the constant $C$ is independent of $A,B$ and the dimension of $H$. \end{theorem}

 The theory of almost commuting matrices and Lin's theorem find numerous applications in many fields, e.g., quantum mechanics \cite{hastings2008topology,Hastings2010,hastings2011topological,ogata2013approximating}, computer graphics \cite{Bronstein2013,kovnatsky2013coupled}, and signal processing \cite{Cardoso1993,Feng2003,Rutledge2013}.
-More specifically, Hastings used Lin's theorem to claim the existence of localized Wannier functions for non-interacting fermions \cite{hastings2008topology}, which inspired a series of further works \cite{Hastings2010,hastings2011topological}.
-For the application in computer science, there is a famous algorithm called \emph{Joint Approximate Diagonalization} (JADE), which was developed by Cardoso and Souloumiac and used in blind source separation \cite{Cardoso1993,Cardoso1996} and computer vision \cite{eynard2012multimodal}.
+In particular, Hastings used Lin's theorem to claim the existence of localized Wannier functions for non-interacting fermions \cite{hastings2008topology}, which inspired a series of subsequent works \cite{Hastings2010,hastings2011topological}.
+For the application in computer science, there is a famous algorithm called \emph{Joint Approximate Diagonalization} (JADE) developed by Cardoso and Souloumiac for blind source separation \cite{Cardoso1993,Cardoso1996}.
 Such an algorithm has also been used in computational quantum chemistry to generate Wannier functions \cite{gygi2003computation}.
 The machine learning-related applications are recently discussed in \cite{glashoff2013matrix,kovnatsky2013coupled}.
-Although, as reviewed above, there have been many attempts for a constructive proof of Lin's theorem, and its applications have been explored in various areas, unfortunately, a numerically feasible algorithm for finding $A',B'$ in Theorem \ref{linthm} is still unavailable.
+While numerous attempts have been made to constructively prove Lin's theorem and explore its applications in various areas, a numerically feasible algorithm for finding $A',B'$ in Theorem \ref{linthm} remains elusive.

-In this work, we are interested in designing a fast algorithm for Theorem \ref{linthm} in the almost commuting regime.
+In this work, our focus is on designing a fast algorithm for Theorem \ref{linthm} in the almost commuting regime.
 Given matrices $A,B \in \sn$ with $\norm{[A,B]} \ll 1$, we consider the following equivalent optimization problem: